Dortmund's Hakimi ruled out for the season

 The full-back – on loan from Real Madrid – came on as a substitute to replace the injured Abdou Diallo in the 49th minute but then had to be replaced himself with 16 minutes remaining.

-He will now miss the club's remaining Bundesliga fixtures – including Saturday's pivotal clash against title rivals Bayern Munich – and faces a race to be fit for Morocco's Africa Cup of Nations campaign.
+He will now miss the club's remaining Bundesliga fixtures – including Sunday's (NZDT) pivotal clash against title rivals Bayern Munich – and faces a race to be fit for Morocco's Africa Cup of Nations campaign.

 Hakimi has featured 28 times for Lucien Favre's side in all competitions this term, scoring three goals.